MartinH5/Neo4JComparison/README.md

 `
 sed -i -E '1s/.*/:ID,name,job,birthday/' social_network_nodes.csv

 sed -i -E '1s/.*/:START_ID,:END_ID/' social_network_edges.csv
 `

-We then need to create the container and fill it with the data, using the following commnad.
+We then need to create the container and fill it with the data, using the following command.

 `
 docker run \